- Updated C.V. or Resume of Attorney Carl E. Person

 - Permits Smoking in Designated Areas (up to 25% of Customer Space) in NYC Bars, Restaurants

-- Board of Elections to Create Email List of Voters for Use only by BOE and Election Candidates
+- Board of Elections to Create an Opt-Out Email List of Voters for Use only by BOE and Election Candidates, to enable candidates with limited funds to get their message out to voters at no cost

 - NYC Police Precincts Will Receive Computer Donations and Give to Local Children Living in Computerless Homes